There for you

 Likewise, members who are in accidents, develop cancer or need life-saving procedures are usually extremely relieved that they have a medical scheme to fall back on.
-And because the costs involved in these major medical events are often very high, this is where the benefit amounts are typically the highest, and where the Society spends most of its money.
+And because the costs involved in these major medical events are often very high, this is where the benefit amounts are typically the highest, and where the Society spends most of its and, most importantly, your money.

 During a typical member’s lifetime, there will be many occasions where the Society’s benefits would be extremely valuable.
 The “journey” below shows different life stages, and the type of healthcare challenges a member may face.

 How to save money for the Society and make the most of your benefits